 There are two additional deputy clerks assigned in the clerks office that are responsible for assisting the public at the Traffic/Criminal windows, receiving payments, and bonds.
 In addition they process license forfeiture/compact suspension forms, and support the other divisions as needed.

 The duties of the Civil Division are carried out by four deputy clerks assigned to the Civil/Small Claims Division.
 They are tasked with handling Civil complaints that are filed, up to $15,000, Small Claims complaints up to $6,000, and wage garnishments.

 The probation office is staffed by four Probation Officers: Mr. Nelson monitors probationers for courtroom #1, and Mr. Rinehart monitors probationers for courtroom #2.
 Mr. Lovely manages grant fund programs for the probation department, and Mr. Thompson manages the community service program.
 The probation officers are assisted by the Court Aide, Mrs. Pickerrell.

 The Court Bailiffs are responsible for maintaining a schedule of all cases in their respective courtroom, they assist in providing courtroom security, and help to keep track of the Judges Schedule.

-Mr. Hyden is the bailiff for Judge Toni L. Eddy and Mr. Anthony is the bailiff for Judge John B. Street.
+Mr. Hyden is the bailiff for Judge Toni L. Eddy and Mr. Rodriguez is the bailiff for Judge John B. Street.

 The Court Recorders ensure that court recordings are created and maintained for all arraignments and preliminary hearings.
 They are also responsible for transcriptions and other administrative duties as required.

 The Deputy Bailiffs for the court are Mr. Cunningham and Mr. White.
 They serve all of the papers for the court within the city limits and are tasked with the execution of evictions.